 Nonverbal communication accounts for a significant portion of how messages are received and interpreted.
 This skill encompasses reading others' body language, managing your own physical presence, using vocal variety to reinforce messages, and adapting non-verbal behavior to different contexts and cultures.
 From job interviews to leadership presence, mastering non-verbal cues transforms how you connect, persuade, and lead.

 You are becoming aware that body language, facial expressions, and tone of voice carry meaning beyond the words being spoken.
-You can spot obvious signals -- someone frowning, crossing arms, or speaking in a monotone -- but you may not yet know how to interpret them accurately or manage your own non-verbal cues.
+You can spot obvious signals, such as someone frowning, crossing arms, or speaking in a monotone, but you may not yet know how to interpret them accurately or manage your own non-verbal cues.
 You are starting to pay attention to how your posture and expressions might affect others.

-Academic textbook covering the full taxonomy of nonverbal channels (kinesics, proxemics, haptics, vocalics, chronemics) providing the theoretical framework for structuring skill progression
+Academic textbook covering the full taxonomy of nonverbal channels (kinesics, proxemics, haptics, vocalics, chronemics), providing authoritative evidence for structuring the entire L1-L7 competency progression and channel-based proficiency stages.

-Research-backed framework on power posing and embodied presence, providing evidence for how intentional body language shapes confidence and perception in high-stakes interactions
+Research-backed framework on power posing and embodied presence, providing empirical evidence for L4 high-stakes nonverbal strategy and L5 executive presence coaching checklist items.